Island School measurement of “value added”

 - Having a guide to students’ strengths in different subjects helps us counsel students and take action to provide extra help where needed.
 It also helps them choose which subjects to study at Island School and which Higher Education choices which are best for them.
 Further it helps with counselling students about their performance with respect to their potential.

 - We must give predicted grades for student applications to Universities and other Higher Education courses.
-It is critical that these predictions be accurate.
+It is critical that these predictions are accurate.
 If we predict too high a score for a student they may apply for a University with a standard they cannot achieve.
 If we predict too low a score for a student they have a reduced set of choices of Universities to choose from.

 - We are a proudly inclusive school.
 We do not aim for good academic results by restricting entry to academically strong students and discouraging our students from taking exams in subjects where they are weak.
-Rather we admit students of all academic ability and let them take whatever courses are best for them.
+Rather we admit students of all academic ability and let them take whichever courses are best for them.
 We measure our performance by the extent to which our students outperform results predicted from their standard at entry and at different stages in their school career.
 The results this shows for each subject helps our work to improve the education we offer.
 This data is what we mean by the general term of “value added”.

 How we measure value added